facebookexperimental/moq-encoder-player/README.md

 Other details:

 - CMAF is self-describing, so **no MoQ Object Properties are sent**: timing lives in `tfdt` / `trun`, the codec in the sample entry, and key frames in the `trun` sample flags (`sample_depends_on` / `sample_is_non_sync_sample`)
-- Media timescale: video keeps the WebCodecs microsecond timebase; audio uses its sample rate, as CMAF §7.5.13 recommends.
+- Media timescale: video keeps the source (WebCodecs, microsecond) timebase, which the caller must provide; audio uses its sample rate, as CMAF §7.5.13 recommends.
 Timestamps are converted per chunk from the absolute source timestamp, so rounding cannot accumulate
 - Sample duration comes from the WebCodecs chunk when the encoder reports one, otherwise from the interval since the previous chunk (a live stream has no lookahead). `tfdt` is exact in both cases
 - The samples go into `mdat` untouched, which requires the WebCodecs default AVC format (`avc`: length-prefixed AVCC, not Annex-B)
-- CMAF covers audio and video only; an opaque `data` track falls back to the LOC packager
+- CMAF covers audio and video only; asking for any other media type (an opaque `data` track) is an error rather than a silent fallback to another format
 - If the object carrying a header is dropped by the send queue / stream caps, the subscriber simply waits for the next repeat

 ### src/sender/moq_sender.ts (+ src/sender/moq/moq_sender_internals.ts)